Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Introduction

 \section{Introduction}

 Emission and/or absorption of thermal radiation by non-spherical dust grains aligned along magnetic fields (B-fields) can account for polarized mid-IR radiation observed in the interstellar medium.
 Non-spherical dust grains tend to spin, which may result from their helicity and associated radiative torques from an anisotropic radiation field \citep{laz07,cho07}.
 A spinning and precessing particle becomes preferentially aligned with respect to a local B-field, with its elongated axis essentially perpendicular to the B-field lines.
 An ensemble of these aligned grains results in polarized extinction of background photons passing through the ensemble.
-That transmitted light is polarized parallel to the B-field, whereas thermal mid-IR emission from the ensemble is polarized perpendicular to the B-field lines; i.e., for the same grain alignment, there is approximately a 90\degr difference in the mid-IR polarization position angle (PA) from absorption and emission by dust particles.
+That transmitted light is polarized parallel to the B-field, whereas thermal mid-IR emission from the ensemble is polarized perpendicular to the B-field lines; i.e., for the same grain alignment, there is a 90\degr difference in the mid-IR polarization position angle (PA) from absorption and emission by dust particles.
 Where both emission and absorption are relevant, we must separate the effects of both processes in order to derive the B-field morphology along each sightline.
 Depending on the dust composition, polarization of mid-IR radiation can also arise from scattering of photons by the dust \citep{Matsu+Seki1986,kat15,yang16}, which requires neither non-spherical grains nor a B-field.
-Under some circumstances, all three of these processes -- emission, absorption, and scattering -- may contribute simultaneously to the observed polarization along a given sightline \citep{steph17, kat16}, such as when an emitting source is embedded in an absorbing and scattering cocoon.
+Under some circumstances, all three of these processes -- emission, absorption, and scattering -- may contribute to the observed polarization at each sightline \citep{steph17, kat16}, such as when an emitting source is embedded in an absorbing and scattering cocoon.

-Strictly speaking, radiative transfer within the entire region should be analyzed self-consistently to interpret the observations, but \citet{ait04} developed a relatively simple multi-wavelength method to separate a sightline's mid-IR emissive and absorptive polarization components due to silicate dust.
+Strictly speaking, radiative transfer within the entire region should be analyzed self-consistently to interpret the observations.
+However, using ideas from \citet{Hilde1988} and \citet{Ait1989}, \citet{Ait2004} developed a relatively simple multi-wavelength method to separate a sightline's mid-IR emissive and absorptive polarization components due to silicate dust.
 They did not include scattering, since the scattering albedo of silicates is near zero in the mid-IR \citep{DL1984}, with little polarization due to scattering expected.